Mónica Noguera

-Mónica Noguera Flores (born February 27, 1971 in Mexico City) is a Mexican television personality and currently the host of De Primera Mano on Imagen Televisión.
+Mónica Noguera Flores (born February 27, 1971, in Mexico City) is a Mexican television personality and currently the host of De Primera Mano on Imagen Televisión.

 Career

 Noguera started her television career in the Mexican TV network TeleHit hosting Top 25, which presented the channel's best videos.
 After that she worked at Espacio Alternativo, Top Ten and then she had the opportunity to help all the new groups that were appearing, without forgetting her work at the program Al fin de semana.

-As she commented: "To travel is one of the marvellous things that this job has given me, to be able to meet so many places y cultures worldwide... these trips give you a very different way to perceive life".
+As she commented: "To travel is one of the marvellous things that this job has given me, to be able to meet so many places and cultures worldwide... these trips give you a very different way to perceive life".

 She is a regular guest reporting for "Al rojo vivo with María Celeste".

 De Primera Mano

 Noguera has co-hosted Imagen Televisión's entertainment news show De Primera Mano with Gustavo Adolfo Infante and Michelle Rivalcaba since 2017.
 The program currently airs Monday through Friday from 15:00 p.m to 17:00 p.m (UTC).